CERTIFICATION FOR DRUG ADMINISTRATION BY INJECTION AND INTRANASAL ROUTE

 Submit the Application for Certification – Drug Administration by Injection and Intranasal Route to the College.

 Please allow up to 5 business days for processing.

 In order to complete the declaration page of this application, you must read and understand the Certified Practice – Drug Administration by Injection and Intranasal Route Standards, Limits and Conditions

-Registrants with drug administration certification must re-certify at the time of their registration renewal.
-Authorized registrants must login to eServices and declare if they meet the drug administration re-certification requirements (see Renewal Requirements).
+Registrants with drug administration certification must renew their Drug Administration Certification at the time of their registration renewal.
+Authorized registrants must login to eServices and declare if they meet the requirements for maintaining drug administration certification (see Renewal Requirements).